WAGGGS has Member Organisations in 150 countries around the world - and we are still growing!

 Our 150 Member Organisations are diverse, passionate and crucial to the international Movement.
-Being a member of WAGGGS is to be part of a strong and growing network of leaders, all committed to empowering and supporting girls and young women.
+Being a member of Girl Guiding and Girl Scouting is being part of a strong and growing network of leaders, all committed to empowering and supporting girls and young women.

-through the Promise and Law
+- Commitment through the Promise and Law

 - Progressive self-development